matyalatte/tuw/docs/Build-on-Mac.md

 If you want a debug build, run `bash shell_scripts/build.sh Debug` on the terminal.

+## Unversal Binaries

+If you want to build universal binaries, run `bash shell_scripts/build.sh Release Universal` on the terminal.

 ## Compression

 You can use [UPX](https://github.com/upx/upx) if you want smaller exe.